top of page

 • Material layout

 The cost difference varies depending on building size and wind/snow certifications, but vertical orientation is typically a modest investment for improved performance and curb appeal.
+If you’re already investing in a long-term structure, many customers feel it’s worth it.

 When Should You Choose Vertical Panels?